Navigation

 == MLTT rule mapping ==

-Formation: Sigma.value { fst, snd, universe }
+Formation: Sigma { fst, snd, universe }

 Introduction: .check (exact guard), .validate (effectful, decomposed)